binkley/homebrewery-files/witch.md

   You freeze them in place.
 They are unsure when it is safe to move again in your presence.

 - **Insect Plague** <br>
-  Locust swarms as in old tales &mdash; farmers dread them, and so should foes who don't flee far enough.
+  Locust swarms as in old tales&mdash;farmers dread them, and so should foes who don't flee far enough.

 - **Synaptic Static** <br>
-  Let enemies think twice &mdash; or only not at all &mdash; about crossing you.
+  Let enemies think twice&mdash;or only not at all&mdash;about crossing you.
 You give them a silence of the mind.

 ##### 🔍 Utility, Ritual & Trickery